Color space

 When the testchart has dried properly (better to wait too long than to be in a hurry) you measure the patches with a spectrophotometer.
 The spectrophotometer measures LAB values for each patch so we know what color you get from a certain RGB combination in the printer.
 Then you feed the measurements into a profile program that can calculate the ICC profile.
 The program now knows which LAB color actually resulted from a certain RGB combination, so if we want to produce that actual color in the future, it is those RGB values we should feed to the printer.
 LAB colors are, as we remember real defined colors that everyone (standard viewers) agrees on.
 We've got a translation key that tells us what RGB numbers we should feed the printer if we want a certain color.
 And we’ve got a reference in LAB that can be used by other profiles when we want to take the image further to monitors, other printers, etc. It's pretty genius!

-Fig 10 Measuring a testchart making an ICC profile.
+Fig. 11 Measuring testchart making an ICC profile

 Further with ICC profiles